Malesherbia tocopillana

-Malesherbia tocopillana is a subshrub native to Tocopilla, Antofagasta Chile.
+Malesherbia tocopillana is a species of subshrub endemic to Tocopilla, Antofagasta Region in Chile.
 It is found in costal deserts at altitudes of 150 - 400 m.
-It reaches heights of 50 cm, has 25 - 65mm long leaves and simple racemes pink flowers.
+It reaches heights of 50 cm, has 25 - 65mm long leaves and simple racemes with pink flowers.
 It is considered a very rare plant, with only 9 live individuals documented, as such, it is classified as endangered.